EdDataScienceEES/Tutorial_loulillelund/README.md

 - The csv data file of Orca abundance estimates required to complete the tutorial

+The tutorial workflow can be described as:
+1)

 # tutorial-instructions
 ## Instructions for Tutorial Assignment